billstclair/elm-versioned-json/examples/README.md

       Ok (model1To2 model1)
 ```

-Note that for `ModelN` you need to write N upgrade functions, but they can largely be built from earlier upgrade functions that you've written before.
+For `ModelN` you need to write N upgrade functions, but they can largely be built from earlier upgrade functions that you've written before.

 Finally, we can create the conversion dictionaries, for passing to `decodeVersionedJson`.
 This one converts JSON for `Model0` or `Model1` to `Model1`: